Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ```

 ## getBalanceSheet()
-Used to get the account assets balance (all the owned assets).
+Used to get the balance of the assets owned by the account.

 - **Interface**
 ```typescript